 I started to get into photography in mid 2016.
 Meaning I wanted to learn more than just playing around with a camera and capturing my children and holiday experiences like I had before.
 The more I got into it the more I felt comfortable shooting landscapes.
+Traveling to Ireland in 2016 literally opened my eyes to landscape photography.
 Seeing nature in a way I hadn´t before is truly rewarding and enriches my life.
-In the past 2 years I have travelled to Iceland, Norway, Italy, Portugal, Ireland, Austria and within my home country Germany to photograph landscapes.
-I share my work on social media, for example on Instagram where more than 32.000 people follow me.
-I have seen my images getting published and awarded.
+In the past 2 years I have travelled and photographed countries like for example Iceland, Norway, Italy, Portugal, Ireland and of course within my home country Germany.
+Daily interaction with my growing audience on social media – mainly Instagram, has made me aware how much images can move and connect people all over the planet.
 I write articles about modern landscape photography that have been published on various sources and magazines.

 I am a father of 2 great children and I work as a human resources consultant.
 Many years ago I earned my university degree as business economist.
 Recruiting and training people and also being a keynote speaker in German and English have been some of my main professional tasks.